naston70/jeremys-it-lab/99.MISC/neil-anderson/QoS/QoS.md

 * The point is to give each type of traffic the service it requires
 * QoS queuing is not a magic bullet and is designed to mitigate temporary periods of congestion.
 If a link is permanently congested the bandwidth should be increased

+#### Classification and Marking

+- For a router or switch to give a particular level of service to a type of traffic, it has to recognise that traffic first
+- Common ways to recognise traffic are by COS (class of service) marking, DSCP (differentiated services code point) marking, an Access Control List or NBAR (Network based application recognition)

+#### Layer 2 Marking - CoS Class of Service
+* There is a 3 bit field in the Layer 2 802.1q frame header which is used to carry the CoS QoS marking
+* A value of 0-7 can be set.
+The default value is 0 which is designated as Best Effort Traffic
+* CoS 6 and 7 are reserved for network use
+* IP phones mark their call signaling traffic as CoS 3 and their voice payload as CoS 5